Skip to main content

 taxonomy: RGPD

-You may use the native Snowflake JDBC driver or the Spark Snowflake connector.
-The native driver is recommended for most use cases.
-The Spark Snowflake connector is only required when exporting data from Snowflake to Excel or CSV / Parquet / ... files or when loading data from to Snowflake using the Starlake Spark embedded library .
+Use the native Snowflake JDBC driver for most use cases.
+The Spark Snowflake connector is only needed when exporting data to Excel, CSV, or Parquet files, or when loading data using the embedded Spark library.

 application: